ritaturk/xenko-docs/manual/graphics/low-level-api/pipeline-state.md

 - Input layout
 - Output description

-State is compiled into immutable @'SiliconStudio.Xenko.Graphics.PipelineState' objects, which describe the whole pipline.
+State is compiled into immutable @'SiliconStudio.Xenko.Graphics.PipelineState' objects, which describe the whole pipeline.
 They are then bound using a @'SiliconStudio.Xenko.Graphics.CommandList'.

 **Code:** Creating state objects